Place Me Now! I giovani ripartono da qui

 Place Me Now!
-I giovani ripartono da qui (Di giovedì 3 febbraio 2022) Nasce un ambiente digitale innovativo, finanziato da un bando regionale.
+I giovani ripartono da qui (Di venerdì 4 febbraio 2022) Nasce un ambiente digitale innovativo, finanziato da un bando regionale.
 L’obiettivo?
 Offrire ai ragazzi del territorio informazioni, consulenza, supporto per orientarsi nel mondo del lavoroLeggi su ecodibergamo

 Advertising